y3owk1n/Vimnav.spoon/README.md

 ![vimnav-demo](https://github.com/user-attachments/assets/b32374e0-5446-46f8-99d2-bfae1bc90799)

+> [!NOTE]
+> This is a personal project maintained on a best-effort basis.
+PRs are more likely to be reviewed than feature requests or issues, unless I am facing the same problem.

 ## ✨ Why Vimnav?

 Stop reaching for your mouse.
 Navigate Safari, Mail, Finder, or any macOS app with the same muscle memory you use in Vim.